charlesneimog/py4pd/docs/puredata-users.md

 For the creation of the object, there is some options.
 Here I will explain each one.

 !!! note warning
-	This is a very important part of `py4pd`, as users, you need to understand the ideia of all arguments. **Not understandt it can generate problems and instabilities.**
+	These arguments are an essential part of py4pd.
+Not understanding it can generate problems, instabilities, and crash Pd.

 --------------------------------------
 ### <h3 align="center"> **Load Python Libraries** </h3>